Join Our Newsletter!

-One of our recent projects was awarded a high effiecient star rating of 8.7.
+One of our recent projects was awarded a high efficient star rating of 8.7.
 Your average home usually rates around a 3 or a 4.
-See what makes our project so much more eco-friendly.
+Click on the link to see how we can make your residential project so green!

 It is important to consider sustainability when choosing an architect to design your home.
-Apart from the far-reaching social and environmental benefits of sustainable home design, it is also financially desirable as it lowers the running costs of your home significantly.
+In addition to the far-reaching social and environmental benefits of sustainable home design, it is also financially desirable in the long-term as it lowers the running costs of your home significantly.

 It might, however, surprise you to know that not all architects are what you would describe as ‘sustainable architects’.
-Yes, they would have learnt about sustainable home design at an earlier time, but for many, it’s not an area that they specialise in.
-In fact, many architects and building designers choose to do the bare minimum.
+Yes they would have learnt about sustainable home design at an earlier time, but for many it’s not an area that they specialise in.
+In fact, many architects and building designers choose to do the bare minimum when it comes to considering the environmental impact of your home.

-Given our dedication to eco-friendly passive architecture, we have built a stellar track record for this type of home design across Brisbane.
-By choosing sustainable architects to design your new home or renovation, you can enjoy all the benefits associated with ‘built-in sustainability’.
-These include lower running costs, healthier living conditions, and lower water consumption to list a few.
+Given our dedication to eco-friendly green architecture, we have built a stellar track record for designing this type of home across Brisbane.
+When you choose sustainable architects to design your new home or renovation, you can enjoy all the benefits associated with ‘built-in sustainability’ including lower running costs, healthier living conditions, and lower water consumption to list a few.

 It’s little wonder that sustainable home designs have become so popular when you consider all the benefits they offer.